HMRC: Time to pay

 - avoiding late payment penalties and default surcharges.

 Any company or individual can contact the HMRC about setting up a TTP , as long as they have some outstanding tax liabilities and a strong case to prove why they are not able to pay on time.
-The acceptance of a request, however, depends on multiple different factors, such as past record of tax compliance, industry that a company operates in and current financial records in light of COVID-19.
+However, the acceptance of a request depends on multiple factors, such as past record of tax compliance, an industry that a company operates in, and current financial records in light of COVID-19.